danhoernchen/einhoernchen.dev/content/english/blog/hello-world.md

 ### Why This Site Exists

 This space is my workshop, my notebook, my accountability partner.
 Some of it will be messy.
 Some of it might be useful.
 All of it will be real.
-If you’re curious, want to connect, or just want to say hi — you can find me through the links below.
+If you’re curious, want to connect, or just want to say hi — you can find me on [Mastodon](https://mastodon.social/@danhoernchen) or drop me a message right [here](/contact).
 For now, thanks for reading, and welcome to my little corner of the internet.